Spithead, Portsmouth, Hampshire, England

 Comments?
 Do please tell us: [email protected]

 From an album of drawings by Gabriel Bray.
-No. 29 of 74.
-Titled and dated as above and signed 'AVprGB' (to the life by Gabriel Bray) on the backing paper, this probably shows a midshipman, apparently dozing in a slightly precarious position on the ship's taffrail.
-Her stern lantern and red ensign are seen behind (the latter, then senior naval ensign and the general British merchant flag, being the one flown by warships on independent commission).
-It is one of 73 drawings by Bray (plus one signed 'NF 1782') preserved in a 19th-century album.
+No. 21 of 74.
+A drawing showing a British brig called 'Expedition' aground, with salvage in progress, on the western point of Santa Cruz de Tenerife.
+Boats are in attendance and men on deck are apparently recovering cargo from the hold with a tackle rigged to the mainstay.
+The upper masts and yards have already been removed.
+It was presumably seen by Bray as his ship ran into the harbour at Santa Cruz.
+This is one of 73 drawings by him (plus one signed 'NF 1782') preserved in a 19th-century album.
 They have now been separately remounted.
 Bray (1750-1823), was second lieutenant of the 44-gun ‘Pallas’ under Captain the Hon.
-William Cornwallis (1744-1819) – later a well-known admiral - on two voyages (1774-77) to report on British interests in West Africa, including the slave trade.
+William Cornwallis (1744-1819) – later a well-known admiral – on two voyages (1774-77) to report on British interests in West Africa, including the slave trade.
 The dated drawings refer only to the first of these, from December 1774 to September 1775, though a few may be from the second.
 Others comprise country views, some of Deal, Kent (where Bray may have come from), and others of social-history interest.

 Credit Line: National Maritime Museum, Greenwich, London.
 Purchased with the assistance of the Society for Nautical Research Macpherson Fund